About our Founder

 Lifting others up through CFHK has allowed me to lift myself up as well and, chronic illness or not, I know it will be the same for everyone who gets involved with CFHK.

-*Jen is now 21, and a student at Georgetown University in D.C.
+*Jen is now a student at The George Washington University in D.C.
 She continues to oversee CFHK operations.